familieslifedev/coffee-calculator/README.md

 ---

 ## 🚀 Features
-- **Customizable Inputs**: Choose coffee strength, size, and your caffeine tolerance.
+- **Customizable Inputs**: Choose coffee strength, size, your caffeine tolerance and your age and weight so the multiplication factor is correct.
 - **Personalized Warnings**: Get a custom message based on your caffeine tolerance, so you know if it's safe to have another cup or if you're about to blast off.
 - **Lightweight and Simple**: Built with basic HTML, CSS, and JavaScript—no dependencies; drop it in your browser and enjoy.